Skip to main content

 FAQ

-Three to five active factions is the practical ceiling for most stories and campaigns — enough to enable shifting alliances, double-crosses, and coalition politics without forcing readers or players to track too many moving parts.
-Generate more for background lore, but keep only a handful in active play at any one time.
+Three to five in active play is the practical ceiling for most campaigns and novels — enough for shifting alliances and double-crosses without forcing your audience to track a spreadsheet.
+Generate more to flesh out background lore, then keep only a handful driving the main plot at any one time.

-How do I make factions feel different from each other in a game?
+How do I make factions feel different from each other?